 This code covers the requirements associated with welding sheet steel having a minimum specified yield point no greaterthan 80 ksi [550 MPa].
 The code requirements cover any welded joint made from the commonly used structural quality low-carbon hot rolled and cold rolled sheet and strip steel with or without zinc coating (galvanized).
 Clause 1 includes general provisions, Clause 4 design, Clause 5 prequalification, Clause 6 qualification, Clause 7 fabrication, and Clause 8 inspection.

 This standard is a glossary of the technical terms used in the welding industry.
 Its purpose is to establish standard terms to aid in the communication of information related to welding and allied processes.
-Since it is intended to a comprehensive compilation of welding terminology, nonstandard terms used in the welding industry are also included.
-All terms are either standard or nonstandard.
-They are arranged in word-by-word alphabetical sequence.
+Since it is intended to be a comprehensive compilation of welding terminology, nonstandard terms used in the welding industry are also included.
+All terms are designated as either standard or nonstandard and are arranged in word-by-word alphabetical sequence.

 This specification on laser beam welding discusses applicable specifications, safety, requirements, fabrication, quality examination, equipment calibration and maintenance, approval of work, and delivery of work.